zendeskgarden/react-containers/packages/buttongroup/README.md

 ### useButtonGroup

-The `useButtonGroup` hook managed focus, selection and accessibility attributes required for a group of buttons.
+The `useButtonGroup` hook manages focus, selection and accessibility attributes required for a group of buttons.
 Garden uses this in react-components for the buttons package.

 ```jsx static